Pag-IBIG Contribution Table 2026 (Updated Rates & Complete Guide)

 Real-World Computations: How Much Will Actually Be Deducted?

-Looking at percentages can be highly confusing for workers trying to balance their budgets.
-To ensure your HR department is not overcharging you, let us break down the math using three distinct, real-world salary scenarios under the new Pag-IBIG Contribution Table 2026.
+Looking at raw percentages and government memorandums can be highly confusing for everyday workers trying to balance their household budgets.
+To ensure your HR department is not illegally overcharging you, let us break down the exact math using three distinct, real-world salary scenarios under the new Pag-IBIG Contribution Table 2026.

 Scenario A: The Minimum Wage Earner

-Juan works as a retail clerk in a provincial mall, earning a basic monthly salary of ₱9,000.
+Juan works as a retail clerk in a provincial mall, earning a basic monthly salary of exactly ₱9,000.
+Because his salary is below the ₱10,000 cap, his deduction is based on his exact basic pay.

 Scenario B: The Mid-Level Corporate Worker

-Maria is an IT Supervisor in Metro Manila with a basic monthly salary of ₱35,000.
-Because her salary heavily exceeds the ₱10,000 MFS limit, the computation automatically stops at the ceiling.
+Maria is a dedicated IT Supervisor operating in Metro Manila with a basic monthly salary of ₱35,000.
+Because her salary heavily exceeds the ₱10,000 MFS limit, the computation does not use her ₱35,000 base.
+It automatically stops at the mandated ceiling.

 Scenario C: The Executive Level Earner

-Carlos is a Vice President of a logistics firm earning ₱180,000 a month.
-Even though he makes six figures, the basic mandatory deduction remains identical to Maria’s.
+Carlos is a Vice President of a multinational logistics firm earning ₱180,000 a month.
+Even though he makes an impressive six figures, his basic mandatory deduction under the Pag-IBIG Contribution Table 2026 remains completely identical to Maria’s.

 Self-Employed, Freelancers, and Voluntary Members

-The Philippine gig economy is massive.
-Millions of Filipinos work as online freelancers, transport network vehicle (TNVS) drivers, online sellers, and independent consultants.
-If you fall under this category, you are heavily encouraged to maintain your Pag-IBIG account voluntarily.
+The Philippine gig economy is massive and rapidly expanding.
+Millions of highly skilled Filipinos currently work as online freelancers, transport network vehicle (TNVS) drivers, online e-commerce sellers, and independent digital consultants.
+If you fall under this modern category, you are heavily encouraged by the state to maintain your Pag-IBIG account voluntarily.

-Because you do not have a corporate employer to subsidize half of your premium, you must shoulder the entire amount yourself.
+Because you do not have a corporate employer to heavily subsidize half of your premium, you must shoulder the entire remittance amount yourself.

-When you register or update your status via the Virtual Pag-IBIG portal to “Self-Earning Individual,” you essentially pay both the employee and employer share.
-Since the total mandated savings is ₱400 per month (based on the ₱10,000 MFS cap), self-employed and voluntary members are required to pay the full ₱400.00 every month to keep their accounts active and qualify for future housing loans.
-You can easily pay this via GCash, Maya, or online banking on a monthly or quarterly basis.
+When you register or dynamically update your status via the Virtual Pag-IBIG portal to “Self-Earning Individual” or “Voluntary Member,” you essentially take on the responsibility of paying both the employee and employer share.
+Since the total mandated savings is ₱400 per month (based on the ₱10,000 MFS cap), self-employed and voluntary members are required to securely pay the full ₱400.00 every month.

 Special Rules for Kasambahays (Domestic Workers)

-The government enforces highly specific and protective guidelines for domestic workers under Republic Act 10361, also known as the Kasambahay Law.
-If you employ a maid, driver, gardener, or yaya, you must follow this specific Pag-IBIG Contribution Table 2026 directive to avoid labor lawsuits.
+The government enforces highly specific and profoundly protective guidelines for domestic workers under Republic Act 10361, universally known as the Kasambahay Law.
+If you employ a maid, driver, gardener, or yaya, you must strictly follow this specific Pag-IBIG Contribution Table 2026 directive to avoid severe labor lawsuits and financial penalties.

-- If the Kasambahay earns less than ₱5,000 a month: The employer is legally obligated to shoulder the entire Pag-IBIG contribution.
-You are strictly forbidden from deducting a single peso from their salary.
+• If the Kasambahay earns less than ₱5,000 a month: The employer is legally obligated to completely shoulder the entire Pag-IBIG contribution (both the employee and employer share).
+You are strictly forbidden by law from deducting a single peso from your domestic worker’s salary.

-- If the Kasambahay earns ₱5,000 or more a month: The standard split applies.
-The employer pays 2% and the Kasambahay pays 2% (via salary deduction).
+• If the Kasambahay earns ₱5,000 or more a month: The standard split applies.
+The employer pays 2% and the Kasambahay pays 2% (which can now be legally processed via direct salary deduction).

 Can You Contribute More Than the Mandatory ₱200?

-A common question among financially savvy Filipinos is: “Can I ask my HR to deduct ₱1,000 instead of ₱200 to boost my savings?”
+A highly common question among financially savvy Filipinos is: “Can I ask my HR department to forcefully deduct ₱1,000 instead of the standard ₱200 to rapidly boost my savings?”

 Yes, you absolutely can.
-Upgrading your regular Pag-IBIG savings (also known as P1) is an excellent strategy.
-Unlike standard bank accounts that earn less than 1% interest, Pag-IBIG regular savings historically earn tax-free dividends of around 5% to 6% annually.
-Furthermore, having a higher accumulated savings value in your regular Pag-IBIG account significantly boosts your approval chances and loanable amount when you apply for a housing loan.
+Aggressively upgrading your regular Pag-IBIG savings (also known as P1) is an excellent, inflation-beating strategy.
+Unlike standard commercial bank accounts that offer an abysmal interest rate of less than 1%, Pag-IBIG regular savings historically earn robust, tax-free dividends ranging between 5% to 6% annually.
+Furthermore, having a massive accumulated savings value in your regular Pag-IBIG account significantly boosts your internal credit rating and loanable limit when you finally apply for a massive real estate loan.

-To do this, simply submit a formal letter to your HR department requesting to “Upgrade your Pag-IBIG Regular Savings” and specify the exact amount you want deducted monthly.
-Note: Even if you increase your personal share to ₱1,000, your employer is only legally required to match the mandatory ₱200 limit.
+To execute this upgrade, simply submit a formal, written letter to your HR department requesting to “Upgrade your Pag-IBIG Regular Savings.”
+You must specify the exact amount you want deducted monthly.
+Note: Even if you bravely increase your personal share to ₱1,000 or ₱5,000 under the Pag-IBIG Contribution Table 2026, your employer is only legally mandated to match the strict baseline of ₱200.

-Alternatively, if you want a purely investment-driven vehicle, you can open a separate Modified Pag-IBIG II (MP2) Savings Account.
-This is a voluntary, 5-year lock-in savings program that yields even higher dividends (historically between 6% to 8%) and is completely separate from your mandatory regular savings.
+Alternatively, if you desire a purely investment-driven vehicle without touching your payroll, you can easily open a separate Modified Pag-IBIG II (MP2) Savings Account.
+This is a highly acclaimed, voluntary, 5-year lock-in savings program that yields even higher dividends (historically peaking between 6% to 8%).
+The MP2 program operates completely separate from your mandatory regular savings and is the perfect vehicle to aggressively save for your future house downpayment.

 How to Verify If Your Employer is Actually Remitting Your Money

-One of the most tragic scenarios in the Philippine workforce occurs when an employee finally finds their dream house, applies for a loan, and gets instantly rejected.
+One of the most tragic, heartbreaking scenarios in the Philippine workforce occurs when a hardworking employee finally finds their dream house, confidently applies for a loan, and gets instantly rejected by the state evaluator.
 Why?
-Because when the evaluator checks the system, they discover that the applicant’s employer has not remitted a single contribution in two years, despite deducting the ₱200 from the employee’s payslip every single month.
+Because when the evaluator checks the central database, they discover that the applicant’s corporate employer has not remitted a single contribution in two years, despite maliciously deducting the ₱200 from the employee’s payslip every single month.

-This is called remittance fraud (Estafa), and it is a severe criminal offense.
-Do not wait five years to find out you have been scammed.
-Here is your action plan:
+This horrifying practice is called remittance fraud (Estafa), and it is a severe criminal offense punishable by lengthy imprisonment.
+Do not wait five years to find out you have been scammed by your own boss.
+Here is your definitive action plan:

-- Create a Virtual Pag-IBIG Account: Log in to the official Pag-IBIG website and create your online dashboard.
-This acts as your digital passbook.
+1. Create a Virtual Pag-IBIG Account: Log in to the official Pag-IBIG website and carefully create your verified online dashboard.
+This digital portal acts as your transparent, real-time passbook.

-- Check Regular Savings: Click on the “Regular Savings” tab.
-You will see a detailed ledger showing every exact date and amount your employer remitted.
+2. Check Regular Savings: Click on the “Regular Savings” tab inside the dashboard.
+You will see a highly detailed, chronological ledger showing every exact date and amount your employer remitted to the agency.

-- Demand Reconciliation: If the ledger is blank but your payslips show deductions, immediately email your HR and Payroll department.
-Give them 5 working days to present the Official Receipts of their bulk remittances.
+3. Demand Immediate Reconciliation: If the online ledger is completely blank but your physical payslips show consistent monthly deductions under the Pag-IBIG Contribution Table 2026, immediately email your HR and Payroll department.
+Give them a strict 5-working-day deadline to present the Official Receipts of their bulk corporate remittances.

-- Report to Authorities: If the company ignores you, print your portal screenshots and payslips, and proceed to the nearest Pag-IBIG branch.
-The agency’s legal department will issue a formal demand letter to your employer and file criminal charges if they refuse to comply.
+4. Report to State Authorities: If the company ignores your request or fabricates excuses, print your portal screenshots alongside your payslips, and proceed immediately to the nearest Pag-IBIG branch.
+The agency’s aggressive legal department will issue a formal demand letter to your employer and file devastating criminal charges against the corporate officers if they refuse to comply.

 WARNING: Beware of Facebook Scammers and “Discounted Remittance” Fixers

-Because some voluntary members and freelancers fall behind on their monthly payments, a massive black market of “Online Fixers” has erupted across Facebook groups and online forums.
+Because some voluntary members, freelancers, and OFWs occasionally fall behind on their monthly payments, a massive, highly illegal black market of “Online Fixers” has violently erupted across Facebook groups and local community forums.

-You will frequently see posts claiming: “Rush Pag-IBIG Contribution Update!
+You will frequently see predatory posts claiming: “Rush Pag-IBIG Contribution Update!
 Pay only 50% of your total arrears.
-Legit transaction, fast posting.”
+Legit transaction, fast posting.
+Direct to insider.”

-This is a highly dangerous scam.
-Do not engage with these syndicates under any circumstances.
+This is a highly dangerous, sophisticated scam.
+Do not engage with these criminal syndicates under any circumstances.

-RequirementPH is an independent, privately-run educational platform.
-Our core mission is to simplify complex government transactions, eradicate bureaucratic confusion, and boost the financial literacy of every Filipino worker.
-We are NOT affiliated, associated, authorized, endorsed by, or in any way officially connected with the Home Development Mutual Fund (Pag-IBIG Fund) or any government entity.
+RequirementPH is a strictly independent, privately-run educational platform.
+Our core mission is to vastly simplify complex government transactions, eradicate exhausting bureaucratic confusion, and significantly boost the fundamental financial literacy of every Filipino worker.
+We are NOT affiliated, associated, authorized, endorsed by, or in any way officially connected with the Home Development Mutual Fund (Pag-IBIG Fund) or any Philippine government entity.

-While we research tirelessly to provide the most accurate, up-to-date guide on the Pag-IBIG Contribution Table 2026, internal premium caps, MFS adjustments, and specific OFW directives are subject to change based on official HDMF circulars.
-For official billing statements, account troubleshooting, or to report employer remittance fraud, please transact directly through the official Virtual Pag-IBIG website or visit your nearest regional housing branch.
+While our editorial team researches tirelessly to provide the most accurate, up-to-date master guide on the Pag-IBIG Contribution Table 2026, internal premium caps, MFS adjustments, real estate interest rates, and specific OFW directives are highly dynamic and subject to immediate change based on official HDMF circulars.
+For official billing statements, critical account troubleshooting, or to legally report employer remittance fraud, please transact directly through the official Virtual Pag-IBIG website or visit your nearest regional housing branch.

 Your Next Steps & Related Guides

-Ensuring your Pag-IBIG savings are consistent and updated is the foundation of your future real estate investments.
-If you are reviewing your payslip deductions or preparing your pre-employment documents for a new job, make sure your entire government portfolio is completely secure by checking out our other highly detailed master guides:
+Ensuring your Pag-IBIG savings are flawless, consistent, and fully updated is the absolute foundation of your future real estate investments and financial stability.
+If you are currently reviewing your payslip deductions or meticulously preparing your pre-employment documents for a lucrative new job, make sure your entire government portfolio is completely secure by checking out our other highly detailed master guides: